vgiansanti/Kallisto-scATAC/README.md

 * MI_evaluation.ipynb: the observation of MI variation can be reproduced by running this notebook.

-* Circular_staked_barplot.R: is the script to make the bar plot of the paper.
+* Figure2_Circular_staked_barplot.R: is the script to make the bar plot of the paper.